-6.1 Valuation of Imported Goods
+Valuation of Imported Goods

-Generally, all imported goods are subject to GST unless certain goods imported by any person or class of persons are given relief from payment of GST upon importation under the Goods and Services Tax (Relief) Order 20XX.
-This includes goods which are exempted and zero-rated.
+- 18. Generally, all imported goods are subject to GST unless certain goods imported by any person or class of persons are given relief from payment of GST upon importation under the Goods and Services Tax (Relief) Order 20XX. - 19.
 The value of imported goods is determined under the Customs (Rules of Valuation) Regulations 1999.
-For GST purpose, the value for imported goods will be aggregate of the following:-

-6.1.1 Value determined for customs purposes;
+For GST purpose, the value for imported goods will be aggregate of the following:- - (a) Value determined for customs purposes;

-Value of the goods or transaction value, which is generally shown on the invoice, plus adjustments such as freight, insurance, packing, commission and brokerage, assist, royalty, proceeds and other charges and expenses associated with the transportation of goods until the goods have arrived in the country of importation but not costs incurred after importation.
+Value of the goods or transaction value, which is generally shown on the invoice, plus adjustments to be included such as freight, insurance, packing, commission and brokerage, assist, royalty, proceeds and other charges and expenses associated with the transportation of goods until the goods have arrived in the country of importation but not costs incurred after importation.

-- 6.1.2 Customs duty paid or to be paid, if any; and - 6.1.3 Excise duty paid or to be paid, if any.
+- (b) Customs duty paid or to be paid, if any; and - (c) Excise duty paid or to be paid, if any.